bsoyka/policy/privacy-policy.md

 use my sites or open emails I send to you:

 - Location information as associated with your IP address
-- Activity information about your use of my sites, such as the content you view, how often you use my services, and your preferences
+- Activity and demographic information about your use of my sites, such as the content you view, how often you use my services, how you access my services, and your preferences
 - Usage, viewing, technical, and device data when you visit my sites or open emails I send, including your browser or device type, unique device identifier, and IP address